UKPLab/re3/README.md

 # Re3: A Holistic Framework and Dataset for Modeling Collaborative Document Revision
 This is the official code repository for the paper "Re3: A Holistic Framework and Dataset for Modeling Collaborative Document Revision", presented at ACL 2024 main conference.
+It includes the link to the data release and the code for running the NLP tasks proposed in the paper.

 Please find the paper [here](https://arxiv.org/abs/2406.00197), and star the repository to stay updated with the latest information.